Western yellow-bellied racer

-The western yellow-bellied racer (Coluber constrictor mormon), also known as the western yellowbelly racer or western racer, is a snake subspecies endemic to the Western United States, including California, Oregon, Nevada, New Mexico, Utah, Montana and Colorado.
+The western yellow-bellied racer (Coluber constrictor mormon), also known as the western yellowbelly racer or western racer, is a snake subspecies endemic to the Western United States, including California, Oregon, Washington, Idaho, Nevada, New Mexico, Utah, Montana and Colorado.
 It is a subspecies of the eastern racer.
 It is nonvenomous and is recognized by its long and very slender shape.
 It is visually similar to the eastern yellow-bellied racer, which is also green, blue or brown with a recognizable yellow underside.
 Also named for its color, the western yellow-bellied racer is also gray with red or brown blotches when young.